CuriosityExp/CuriosityExp.github.io/README.md

 A: I don't know.
 Just for fun i think :D.

 Q: What is in my mind when making this repo? <br>
-A: I'm still learning about HTML and CSS.
-So I want to practice it.
+A: I want to learn about HTML and CSS.